Catherine of Siena: Early life

 Catherine would later advise Raymond of Capua to do during times of trouble what she did now as a teenager: "Build a cell inside your mind, from which you can never flee."
-In this inner cell she made her father into a representation of Christ, her mother into the Blessed Virgin Mary, and her brothers into the apostles.
+In this inner cell, she made her father into a representation of Christ, her mother into the Blessed Virgin Mary, and her brothers into the Apostles in the New Testament.
 Serving them humbly became an opportunity for spiritual growth.
 Catherine resisted the accepted course of marriage and motherhood on the one hand, or a nun's veil on the other.
-She chose to live an active and prayerful life outside a convent's walls following the model of the Dominicans.
-Eventually her father gave up and permitted her to live as she pleased.
+She chose to live an active and prayerful life outside a convent's walls, following the model of the Dominicans.
+Eventually, her parents gave up and permitted her to live as she pleased and stay unmarried.

 A vision of Dominic de Guzmán gave strength to Catherine, but her wish to join his order was no comfort to Lapa, who took her daughter with her to the baths in Bagno Vignoni to improve her health.
 Catherine fell seriously ill with a violent rash, fever and pain, which conveniently made her mother accept her wish to join the "Mantellate", the local association of devout women.
 The Mantellate taught Catherine how to read, and she lived in almost total silence and solitude in the family home.

-Her custom of giving away clothing and food without asking anyone's permission cost her family significantly, but she requested nothing for herself.
-By staying in their midst, she could live out her rejection of them more strongly.
+It was customary for Catherine to give away clothing and food without asking anyone's permission, which cost her family significantly.
+However, she requested nothing for herself and by staying in their midst, she could live out her rejection of them more strongly.
 She did not want their food, referring to the table laid for her in Heaven with her real family.
+Shortly after joining the Mantellate, Catherine started to fast for longer but found it challenging.
+While tending to a woman with cancerous breast sores, she was disgusted.
+Intending to overcome that disgust, she gathered the sore pus into a ladle and drank it all.
+That night, she was visited by Jesus who invited her to drink the blood gushing out of his pierced side.
+It was with this visitation that her stomach "no longer had need of food and no longer could digest."